soyart/ssg/soyweb/README.md

 The generator is currently available to `ssg-manifest` via the site manifest specification.

-### Index generator title extraction
+#### Index generator: how it's generated

+The generated indexes are treated just like any other source Markdown files.

 In other words, `_header.html` and `_footer.html` will surround the index generated from marker files. [`ssg.TitleFrom`](../title.go) tags are respected and title extraction for the generated index is handled in the familiar fashion.

+#### Index generator: link title extraction (files)

+Only Markdown and HTML siblings are to be linked.
+For example, if we have 2 files `1.md` and `2.html`, then links will be generated for `1.html` and `2.html`.

-The only quirks with the generator is that, in the index entries, child titles are extracted from `:ssg-title` tag first, and if there's no such title, then the first Markdown h1 (`# FooTitle`) will be picked as the child title *within* the index.
+Link titles are extracted from tag `:ssg-title` first (`:ssg-title FooTitle`), and if there's no such title, then the generator falls back to Markdown h1 titles (`# FooTitle`) will be picked as the child title *within* the index.

+#### Index generator: link title extraction (directories)

+If a marker's sibling is a directory with `index.md`, then the titles will be extracted from the Markdown index like with files.

+If there's no `index.md`, then the directory names will be used as titles.
+And instead of linking to `/some/path/targetdir/index.md`, the directory links ends with a slash, so `/some/path/targetdir/` is the hyperlink generated.

-### Index generator practical examples
+#### Index generator: practical examples

-For example, consider ssg source directory `src`:
+Consider a ssg source directory `src`:

 ```
 src
+│
+├── _footer.html
+├── _header.html
+├── _index.soyweb
+│
+├── foo.md
+├── bar.md
+│
 ├── 2022
 │   ├── _index.soyweb
 │   ├── lol.md
 │   └── not_article.svg
+│
 ├── 2023
 │   ├── hahaha
 │   │   └── index.md
 │   ├── _index.soyweb
 │   └── baz.md
-├── _footer.html
-├── _header.html
-├── _index.soyweb
+│
 └── somedir
+    └── index.md
 ```

 We see 3 markers, in `src`, `src/2022`, and `src/2023`.
 This means that we should get 3 generated `index.html`s.
 But we also see that `src/2022/index.html` already exists.

-This means that ssg will not pass the `src/2022/_index.soyweb` to the generator, and only 2 indexes will be generated.
+Because ssg-go gives preferences to HTML files with matching base names, and because the generator respects this behavior, the source HTML will be copied and new index not generated.

-Let us first focus on the root marker.
-We see that there're 3 top-level children, namely, `2022`, `2023`, `somedir`.
+If we focus on the root marker.
+We see that it has 5 siblings, namely, `foo.md`, `bar.md`, `2022`, `2023`, and `somedir`.

 The generated index should have links to these 3 children.
 If the destination is `dst`, then the generated index from this root marker